 Statistics About Seniors and Accidents

 According to the Centers for Disease Control and Prevention (CDC), the number of licensed senior drivers increased by 60% from 2000 to 2018.
-On average, drivers age 70 and older, drive 45 percent fewer miles than drivers ages 35 to 54.
-The Insurance Institute for Highway Safety reports that drivers, ages 70 or older, are traveling more as their yearly mileage increased by 42 percent from 1996 to 2008.
+On average, drivers age 70 and older drive 45% fewer miles than drivers ages 35 to 54.
+The Insurance Institute for Highway Safety reports that drivers, ages 70 or older, travel more as their yearly mileage increased by 42% from 1996 to 2008.

 Seniors and Fatal Accidents

 - The CDC reports older men have a higher death rate from car crashes as compared to women.

-- Multiple-vehicle crashes accounted for 40 percent of fatal accidents in drivers age 80 and older compared to 20 percent of drivers ages 16 to 59.
+- Multiple-vehicle crashes accounted for 40% of fatal accidents in drivers age 80 and older compared to 20 percent of drivers ages 16 to 59.

 Accidents With Pedestrians Involved

 Because drivers share the road with pedestrians and cyclists, it is essential a driver is alert and aware of her surroundings.
 Failing vision or driving during difficult road conditions, such as bad weather or during rush hour, can put older drivers at higher risk for pedestrian-involved accidents or death.
-A 2015 survey by the Insurance Institute for Highway Safety reported seniors, ages 85 years and older, had the highest rate of pedestrian death (4.4 per 100,000).
+A 2015 survey by the Insurance Institute for Highway Safety reported seniors, ages 85 years and older, had the highest pedestrian death rate (4.4 per 100,000).